There are often stories of teachers physically striking students in Thailand as a form of punishment.

 The outcry from most was that these teachers were dinosaurs, stuck in the dark ages when it came to classroom management.
 However, it seems that some parents have supported teachers using these methods and said that outraged parents should send their children to different schools if they didn’t approve of physical punishment.

-The topic of school discipline came up in one of my classes a couple of weeks ago and it was pretty illuminating to me what happens in some schools here.
-I talked about it with some Thai friends over the weekend and they had pretty mixed views over discipline and in their experiences here.
+The topic of school discipline came up in one of my classes and it was pretty illuminating to me what happens in some schools here.
+I talked about it with some Thai friends and they had pretty mixed views over discipline and in their experiences here.

 Looking back on our schooldays we all have different memories.
 For many Thai people I speak to, there are a few topics which always come up.
 Judging by my discussion with current students, these practices are happening today in some Thai high schools.